 Even if your company sets a goal to be more intentional and thoughtful in who you hire and promote to be people managers, what can you do about the managers already in place?
 Are you giving them what they need to motivate, inspire, and coach their people?

 One way to empower your people managers is through a social recognition program.
-Not only does this allow managers to show their team appreciation throughout the year, but also the back-end data can help them make better, more information decisions.
+Not only does this allow managers to show their team appreciation throughout the year, but also the back-end data can help them make better, more informative decisions.

 For example, if a manager has a team of remote workers, recognition data can highlight projects and milestones their team accomplished, even if they weren’t directly involved.
 The same back-end data can be predictable, by shedding light on flight risks – high-performing employees who haven’t been recognized enough – before it’s too late.